vendo-dev/spree_adyen/docs/android_integration.md

 - completed - payment resulted in success, order has been completed
 - canceled - payment canceled
 - refused - payment failed

+2. Continue shopping experience

+if succeed - order is processed and completed if failed - payment can be retried using new payment session